PostgreSQL

 Syncing empty tables and columns

-Fivetran will sync empty tables and columns for your PostgreSQL connector.
+Fivetran will sync empty tables and columns for your PostgreSQL connection.
 We only sync empty columns to your destination once you make another data alteration to that table.
 Simply adding a new column will not be reflected in your destination.
 For more information, see our Features documentation.

 Schema information

-Fivetran tries to replicate the exact schema and tables from your PostgreSQL source database to your destination.
+Fivetran tries to replicate the exact schema and tables from your database to your destination.
+We name the source schema with the database schema name and replicate the source's tables to the destination schema.

-NOTE: We do not sync foreign tables, views, or materialized views.
+We do not sync foreign tables, views, or materialized views.

 Fivetran-generated columns